-Sightseeing Spots Nearby Facility Description Accessibility information ■Telephone number The Center for Plant Diversity Learn about the environment and endangered plants in Tokyo.
-Restrooms are located just inside the West Gate entrance and in the Information Building.
+Sightseeing Spots Nearby The Center for Plant Diversity Aquatic Plant Garden Jindai Nigiwai no Sato Chofu Wholesale Center Takahatafudo Sando Association Description Learn about the environment and endangered plants in The Jindaiji Castle ruins in the garden are said to have been a castle rebuilt by the Ogigayatsu-Uesugi clan to prevent invasion by the Gohojo clan.
+In addition to a shop which sells agricultural products direct from the producer, there are a variety of specially shops selling meat, fish, and other products.
+The center serves as the kitchen pantry for Chofu City residents.
+A shopping street alongside the temple selling manjucakes, soba noodles, lucky charms, and other goods.

+entrance and in the Information Building.
 A nursing room is also located in the Information Building.
-042-485-1210 Aquatic Plant Garden The Jindaiji Castle ruins in the garden are said to have been a castle rebuilt by the Ogigayatsu-Uesugi clan to prevent invasion by the Gohojo clan.
-The wood deck in the Aquatic Plant Garden area is wheelchair accessible.
-Communication in writing is also possible at the Jindai Botanical Park Service Center.
-042-483-2300 Jindai Nigiwai no Sato Chofu Wholesale Center In addition to a shop which sells agricultural products direct from the producer, there are a variety of specialty shops selling meat, fish, and other products.
-The center serves as the kitchen pantry for Chofu City residents.
-Facilities include a wheelchair-accessible restroom, adult changing table, and nursing room.
-Varies by shop Takahatafudo Sando Association A shopping street alongside the temple selling manju cakes, soba noodles, lucky charms, and other goods.
-Five shops on the shopping street offer free charging of electric wheelchairs.
-An adult-sized changing table (universal table) has been installed on the 2nd floor of the Keio Tkahata Shopping Center next to Takahatafudo Station.
-28 Kunitachi Enjoy art and the seasons
+The wood deck in the Aquatic Plant Garden area is wheelchair accessible Communication in writing is also possible at the Jindai Botanical Park Service Center.There is a slope on the way to Shiroyama inside the Aquatic Plant Garden, so assistance from a carer is recommended.
+Varies by shop Telephone number 042-485-1210 042-483-2300 Five shops on the shopping street offer free charging of electric wheelchairs.
+An adult-sized changing table (universal table) has been installed on the 2nd Varies by shop floor of the Keio Tkahata Shopping Center next to Takahatafudo Station 28 Kunitachi Enjoy art and the seasons

 Appreciate both the rural landscape and the academic city, overflowing with art and greenery of Kunitachi.
 When walking along University Street, visit Yabotenmangu Shrine, the oldest Tenmangu shrine in East Japan.
-Enjoy the nature of Yaho in Joyama park or Hake no Michi on this historical course 20 min. on foot Kein Bus 国17·18 On foot University Kunitachi Sta.
+Enjoy the nature of Yaho in Joyama park or Hake no Michi on this historical course.
+20 min. on foot Kein Bus 国17·18 On foot University Kunitachi Sta.
 Toho Gakuen 6 min [South Exit] 1,170 m 4th stop Bus Stop Keio Bus 国17·18 13 min.
 Joyama Park, Yabotenmangu on foot on foot on foot Yabotenjin c Joyama Sato no le Shrine 80 m 770 m 30 m Bus Stop Kunitachi city Kunitachi Regional Hake no Michi old housing Museum 6 min. on foot Tachikawa Bus 国10·16·41·42 Kunitachi Kyodo Yagawa Sta.
 320 m 1st stop Bunka-kan Bus Stop Notes Since there is a difference in elevation due to the cliffs of Tama River in the Yaho area, the route is designed to go from North to South.
 Caregivers are essential if wheelchair users are to use the hill of Yabotenmangu Shrine.

-About 20 min.
+University Street About 20 min.

 University Street is the main street in Kunitachi and has been selected as one of the 100 best New Tokyo scenes.
 There are many things to see throughout the year, including the rows of cherry blossoms in spring, the new leaves of summer, Tenka-Ichi in autumn, and the winter illuminations.
 Hitotsubashi University spreads out to either side of University Street and is dotted with buildings inspired by mediaeval Europe such as the Kanematsu Auditorium.
 The street is also characterized by its street lamps.
-Made by Lenz and imported from France, they were installed outside the Kunitachi-ekimae Daigakudori Shopping Street in 1985. 機合合分量 The wide pavement is separated into a pedestrian lane and cycling lane, so please use the pedestrian lane.
+Made by Lenz and imported from France, they were installed outside the Kunitachi-ekimae Daigakudori Shopping Street in 1985.
+The wide pavement is separated into a pedestrian lane and cycling lane, so please use the pedestrian lane.
 Wheelchair users can also use this lane.